 Leafy vegetables

-Green and leafy vegetables are very nutritious and low in calories; therefore, they don’t significantly affect blood Foods to eat in diabetessugar levels.
+Green and leafy vegetables are very nutritious and low in calories; therefore, they don’t significantly affect blood sugar levels.
 Leafy vegetables are good sources of many vitamins and minerals such as vitamins A, B, C and K as well as iron, magnesium, potassium, zinc, calcium, and phosphorus.
 Also, they are rich in antioxidants that help to protect your heart and eye health.
 Because leafy vegetables are rich in vitamin C, by increasing your intake of leafy vegetables, you could increase your blood vitamin C levels thereby reducing your risk for inflammation and cellular damage.
 Green and leafy vegetables such as spinach, kale, amaranth, broccoli, cabbage, asparagus lettuce etc. are readily available.

 Yoghurt